The Indo-Pacific Regulatory Strengthening Program (RSP)

 In lower resource contexts, the barriers to efficient and effective medical product regulation are harder to overcome.
 Less developed regulation can lead to delays in new products reaching market, the spread of substandard and falsified products, and increased patient risks if adverse drug reactions are not detected and managed.
 These risks can undermine the public health impact of new and existing medical products and delay disease elimination targets.

-Supporting national medicines regulatory authorities to work together effectively improves the impact and safety of medical products through more efficient regulation.
+Supporting national medicines regulatory authorities to work together improves the impact and safety of medical products through more efficient regulation.
 To this end, Australia’s Therapeutic Goods Administration is working with key Indo-Pacific counterparts to improve their regulatory systems and processes, including through sharing regulatory information.

 The Therapeutic Goods Administration, through Australia’s Department of Health - up to $17 million 2018-2022.